 Step 3: Let It Rest

 Remove the pan from the oven once the desired crispness has been reached, and use tongs to move the bacon onto paper towels.
 Then enjoy your perfectly crisp bacon!

 Test Kitchen Tip: To save the bacon grease, let the pan and foil cool before gently pouring the grease into a heat-safe container.
 Save the grease for roasted potatoes and other savory treats.
 If you don’t want the grease, let the pan cool completely before crumpling the grease-covered aluminum into the trash.

 We’re sure that once you’ve baked bacon, you won’t go back.

-Now, watch the video to find out what to do with leftover bacon grease.
+Now, find out what to do with leftover bacon grease.